 Arts and Humanities Distinguished Chair

-Thomas Linehan is head of the Arts and Technology (ATEC) program and the director of the Institute for Interactive Arts and Engineering at UT Dallas.
+Thomas Linehan is the founder of the Arts and Technology (ATEC) program and the director of the Institute for Interactive Arts and Engineering at UT Dallas.
 He has a background in both corporate management and educational administration.
 He has served as a college president, a corporate vice president, an associate dean, a research laboratory director, a professor and a public school teacher.

 Before arriving at UT Dallas in 2002, Linehan was president of The Ringling School of Art and Design in Sarasota, Fla.
 There he directed successful ventures in selective enrollment increases, consensus-based strategic planning, faculty governance reform, housing and instructional facilities construction and increased corporate collaboration.